ANL-CEEESA/MIPLearn/src/docs/usage.md

 * `instance.get_instance_features()`, which returns a 1-dimensional Numpy array of (numerical) features describing the entire instance;
 * `instance.get_variable_features(var_name, index)`, which returns a 1-dimensional array of (numerical) features describing a particular decision variable.

 The first method is used by `LearningSolver` to construct a concrete Pyomo model, which will be provided to the internal MIP solver.
-The user should keep a reference to this Pyomo model, in order to retrieve, for example, the optimal variable values.

 The second and third methods provide an encoding of the instance, which can be used by the ML models to make predictions.
 In the knapsack problem, for example, an implementation may decide to provide as instance features the average weights, average prices, number of items and the size of the knapsack.
 The weight and the price of each individual item could be provided as variable features.
-See `miplearn/problems/knapsack.py` for a concrete example.
+See `src/python/miplearn/problems/knapsack.py` for a concrete example.

 An optional method which can be implemented is `instance.get_variable_category(var_name, index)`, which returns a category (a string, an integer or any hashable type) for each decision variable.
 If two variables have the same category, `LearningSolver` will use the same internal ML model to predict the values of both variables.
 By default, all variables belong to the `"default"` category, and therefore only one ML model is used for all variables.
 If the returned category is `None`, ML predictors will ignore the variable.